opensourceame/github2pivotal/README.md

 ## GitHub 2 Pivotal Tracker

-This project migrates issues from GitHub to Pivotal Tracker, including comments and tasks.
+This project migrates issues from GitHub to Pivotal Tracker, including comments, labels and tasks.

 Pivotal Tracker's tasks are global for the issue, thus tasks defined in different comments in a GitHub issue will be extracted from the comments and added to the global tasks.